SBUTextbook/SBUTextbook.github.io/README.md

 * #### **Please contribute!** If you have a textbook that isn't listed here, use <a href="https://form.jotform.com/82298286578274">this form</a> to submit it.
 <!--If you have a digital copy of a textbook not listed here, a solutions manual, or a comprehensive study guide, please submit it!
 See [here](contributing) for instructions.-->

+## About the recent takedowns...
+*  As you may have noticed, a bunch of textbooks were removed from MEGA recently.
+This is being worked on - please be patient, as all the pdfs have to be reuploaded.

 ## Jump to subject

 [AMS](#AMS) \| [ANT](#ANT) \| [ARH](#ARH) \| [AST](#AST) \| [ATM](#ATM) \| [BIO](#BIO) \| [BUS](#BUS) \| [CCS](#CCS) \| [CHE](#CHE) \| [CSE](#CSE) \| [ESE](#ESE) \| [EST](#EST) \| [GEO](#GEO) \| [HIS](#HIS) \| [ISE](#ISE) \| [MAT](#MAT) \| [MEC](#MEC) \| [MUS](#MUS) \| [PHY](#PHY) \| [PSY](#PSY) \| [THR](#THR) \| [WRT](#WRT)